Variable Rate Mortgage

 Apply for a Variable Rate Mortgage

 Typically, most variable rate mortgage products do have the option of fixed or stable payments, meaning your payment amounts do not change from payment to payment.
 If mortgage rates go up, a larger portion of the payment is applied to interest.
 If rates go down, a larger portion of the payment is applied to the principal.
-If you like to budget your expenses each month, be sure to ask for a VRM with fixed payments or an Adjustable Rate Mortgage (ARM).
+If you like to budget your expenses each month, be sure to ask for a VRM with fixed payments.

-In today's competitive market with such a vast number of lenders, it is unlikely that VRM interest rates will hit double digits any time soon.
-The current variable mortgage rate product in Alberta offers an interest rate of 2.40 per cent.
-This 5-year variable term is specifically designed for those who want to pay off their mortgage quickly.
+Keep in mind that in today's competitive market with such a vast number of lenders, it is extremely unlikely that VRM interest rates could hit double digits any time soon.

 Frequently asked question: What if prime rate goes up?